0cjs/8bitdev/src/clic/Language.md

 Any unrecognised escape sequence (e.g., `\z`) is a parse error.

-Note that none of the above include (and may not include) any of the tokenizer's termination characters.
+Note that none of the above include (and they may not include) any of the tokenizer's termination characters.
 This allows the tokenizer to know nothing about character escaping.

 (Adding a separate char type is possible and there's a note in [`objects.md`][obj] §"Sym1/sym2" about how to do this, should it become necessary.)

+#### Symbols

+Anything not parsed as special syntax or a number is a symbol, just a seqeuence of characters.
+(Some of the characters may have been created via the character escape syntax described above.)

 The Evaluator